 Some beetles are aquatic and have developed various techniques for retaining air beneath the surface of the water.
 Some hold air between the abdomen and the elytra (see below); others have hairs on their ventral surface which are used to hold a layer of air against the body.
 Yet others, such as whirligig beetles, take a bubble of air down with them when they dive.

 To the thorax are attached all three pairs of legs and the wings.
-In most beetles there is one pair of thin, membranous wings, called allae, which, when not in use, are covered and protected by a pair of horny sheaths, called elytra.
+In most beetles there is one pair of thin, membranous wings, called allae, which, when not in use, are covered and protected by a pair of horny sheaths (also present in earwigs and some bugs), called elytra.
 These correspond to the fore-wings of other insects, the beetles' flying pair being the hind wings.
+The two elytra usually fit together like a case to protect the more delicate hindwings underneath.
 In order to take off, a beetle must raise its elytra before it can move its flight wings.
 Some species of beetles cannot fly, and in many of these the elytra are fused together to form a shield over the abdomen.
-However, some species have lost both the ability to fly and their elytra; the best well known example of these are glow-worms.
+However, some species have lost both the ability to fly and their elytra; the best known example of these are glow-worms.
 The elytra are made of the same substance, chitin, that forms the rest of the beetle's exoskeleton.
 The exoskeleton is made up of plates, called sclerites, which provide an armored defense.